Pece17/IoTBeacon/README.md

 lspci | grep -i --color 'vga\|3d\|2d'
 ```

-Here are the specifications of the server computer we use
+Here are the specifications of the server computer we are using

 - Model - HP Compaq 8200 Elite CMT (Convertible Minitower) PC
 - Processor - Intel Core i5-2400 3.10GHz